christophebe/julius-gpt/readme.md

 ````

 Prompt 0 is the system prompt.
-Prompt with number 1 and 2 will be replaced by the output
+Prompt with number 1 and 2 will be replaced by the output provided by the AI.

 This is an experimental feature and the template syntax will be modified in a upcoming release.